Sexual Affair or Emotional Affair? Questions and Answers

-Sexual Affairs and Infidelity
+Sexual Affairs or Sexual Infidelity

-Sexual infidelity means that your spouse or significant other is: 1) participating in some kind of sexual behavior with someone other than you and, 2) that behavior conflicts with an agreed on or understood expectation that you both have about the relationship.
+Sexual infidelity means that your spouse or fiancé is: 1) participating in some kind of sexual behavior with someone other than you and, 2) that behavior conflicts with an agreed on or understood expectation that you both have about the relationship.
 In order to be considered sexual infidelity, both of these things must be true.

 “What about lustful eyes, pornography, or fantasies about others?”

-Notice that this definition, like the sexual one, does not specify the gender of the other person.
-What this means is that if you are a woman sharing with another woman or a man sharing with another man, your behavior could still be considered to be emotional infidelity by your partner.
+Notice that the above definitions do not specify the gender of the other person.
+What this means is that if you are a woman intimately communicating with another woman or a man intimately communicating with another man, your communication could still be considered to be emotional infidelity by your partner.
 Once again, it is better to clarify the expectations between you and your partner before having this level of involvement with anyone else.

 “Does this mean that if I have an intimate conversation with my friend, I may be committing emotional infidelity?”

 A clinical analogy would be if I were to share a client’s personal information without his or her permission.
-I would be betraying the trust the client has in me.
+I would be betraying the trust that client has in me.
 In my case, I could lose my psychology license.
 For a marriage partner, they could end up losing their marriage license.

 “My spouse still fantasizes about a previous woman he actually had a sexual relationship with.
-Is this an emotional affair?
+Is this an emotional affair?”

-If he has no contact with her, or he has contact but is neither sexual with her not sharing intimate information, then he is not having an affair of any kind.
+If he has no contact with her, or he has contact but is neither sexual with her nor sharing intimate information, then he is not having an affair of any kind.
 This is a common struggle in relationships, especially when the relationship starts to become stressful.
 Better than blaming your husband for the fantasies would be helping him to have a better relationship with you so that what his mind will value most is his relationship with you rather than a past lover.